Hood By Air: Colmar

 In 2018 Oliver began to collaborate with heritage activewear label, Colmar.
 Applying his vision to the Colmar A.G.E (Advanced Garment Exploration) FW18 line, Oliver progressively reworked the brand's mountain attire, adding a sense of outsized surreality to conventional outdoors wear.
-Oliver described the collaboration as "juggling the iconic products of Colmar with my sense of performance and a unisex approach to wearing fashion".
+He described the collaboration as "juggling the iconic products of Colmar with my sense of performance and a unisex approach to wearing fashion".

-2020 return
+Second return (2020–2023)

 In July 2020, Oliver announced the official return of Hood By Air.
 In an accompanying statement, the designer stated, "gentrification leaves no physical spaces for new, influential ideas to exist or reside.
 So Hood By Air will be a place for these ideas to have a home."

 In March 2021, the brand fully relaunched with an advertising campaign helmed by supermodel Naomi Campbell.

 The brand relaunched with a new structure consisting of four distinct components: 'Hood By Air' maintains its position as the brand's elevated fashion offering; 'HBA' exists as direct-to-consumer product released under a streetwear-aligned 'drop' schedule; 'Museum' refers to archival pieces from the original Hood By Air brand, reinterpreted by guest designers-in-residence; and Anonymous Club is a creative studio driven by a collective of talent, with the purpose of engineering Hood By Air's wider brand narrative through ongoing collaborations and activations.
 The brand's 2020 relaunch announcement was accompanied by the release of a limited edition t-shirt and cash card designed in collaboration with person-to-person mobile payment company Cash App.
 Proceeds from the t-shirt sales were donated to several charities, including Black Trans Femmes in the Arts, Emergency Release Fund, and Gays & Lesbians Living In A Transgender Society.

-In March 2021, the brand further signalled its new visual era with an advertising campaign helmed by supermodel Naomi Campbell.
+In March 2021, the brand further signalled its new visual era with an advertising campaign helmed by Naomi Campbell.
 The campaign announced a new 'Prologue' phase for the brand.
-In April 2021, as part of the 'Prologue' phase, Hood By Air released a new series of products under the capsule title 'Veteran'.
+In April 2021, as part of the phase, Hood By Air released a new series of products under the capsule title 'Veteran'.
 The product was released in five 'drops' emulating the streetwear spirit that Hood By Air has been connected with in the past.
 Intended as a segue between the brand's past and future, the 'Prologue' phase retrospectively pays tribute to a list of 'characters', each of which represents a different era of the Hood by Air brand.

-As of 2021, Hood By Air is run by a board of directors including Shayne Oliver and Edison Chen, who has taken over the role of CEO.
+As of 2021, Hood By Air is run by a board of directors including Oliver and Edison Chen, who has taken over the role of CEO.
 The brand remains an independent entity.

 On December 19, 2023, Playboi Carti released the song H00DBYAIR which is named after the brand.
+Oliver quietly left the brand in 2023 as a designer while remaining a partner in favor of starting his own corporation based in Berlin.

 On January 15, 2024, Playboi Carti released the song EVILJ0RDAN which he can be seen wearing Hood By Air in the music video.